Upstairs Downstairs at 165 Eaton PlaceApr 28, 2020

-I recently finished watching the entire Upstairs Downstairs series on Britbox.
+Last year (2019) I watched the entire Upstairs Downstairs series on Britbox.
 Easily sixty episodes in all.
 My viewing interests are usually limited to either WWII or British crime stories, so this was a bit of a departure for me, and one I thoroughly enjoyed.
-As the name suggests, it is sort of a Downton Abbey Lite.
+As the name suggests, it is sort of a Downtown Abbey Lite.
 The time spanned goes from before WWI to the New York Stock exchange crash.
-It is the story of all the residents of 165 Eaton Place in London – the home of a member of Parliament who married a titled lady (the upstairs folks) and their household staff (the downstairs folk).
+It is the story of all the residents of 165 Eaton Place in London – the home of a member of Parliament who married a titled lady (the upstairs folks) and their household staff (the downstairs folks).

 James went to America for several months, and while there invested his entire fortune on Wall St. He came back to London bragging about all the money he’d made in speculation while handing out expensive gifts to his family.

-The good news here is that James Bellamy is a fictional character.
+The Good News is that James Bellamy is a Fictional Character.

 But the bad news is that suffering from financial problems is common.
 Media have sold us on the idea that buying what I want now, before I can actually afford it, is a good thing.
 But as James will tell you, there is nothing glamorous about being in debt.

 At CameronDowning we offer a no-cost initial consultation to anyone interested.
 We’re happy to spend some time with you to hear your concerns, make sure we’re a good fit to work together, and describe our fees and process.
 If you’re feeling rather like James Bellamy, why don’t you give us a call?

 Get in touch!